Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: A Vehicle-to-time-bucket Assignment Formulation

+An example of a polytree formed by the union of vehicles' routes is given in Figure~\ref{fig:maximal-ideal-path}. \obsref{obs:plat-cond} gives a necessary and sufficient condition on whether a subset of vehicles can form a platoon on their shared dir-path.

-\begin{restatable}{proposition}{propI} Let $P$ be a maximal ideal path in $\cG$ and $\cV^{\prime}$ is a set of vehicles that share the path $P$.
+\begin{observation} Let $P$ be a dir-path in $\cG$ shared by a vehicle set $\cV^{\prime}$.
 Let $s$ be the first node of $P$.
-By coordinating the starting time of each vehicle at their origin, the vehicles in $\cV^{\prime}$ can form a single platoon when driving on $P$ if and only if for any two vehicles $u,v\in\cV^{\prime}$ the intersection of their time windows at $s$ is non-empty. \end{restatable}
+By coordinating the departure time of vehicles in $\cV^\prime$, they can form a single platoon on $P$ (assuming no capacity constraint on a platoon) if and only if the intersection interval $\cap_{v\in\cV^\prime}[\ul{t}_{v,s},\ol{t}_{v,s}]$ is non-empty. \end{observation}